NamanSrivastav11/OWASP-WSTG-v4.2-practice/test-cases/01. WSTG-INFO/WSTG-INFO-03.md

 ## Mitigation

 To reduce exposure through search engine indexing:

-- Restrict indexing of non-public resources using `robots.txt`
+- Avoid listing sensitive or internal paths in `robots.txt`
-- Apply `noindex`, `nofollow` directives to sensitive pages
+- Restrict access to administrative or non-public endpoints regardless of indexing.
-- Remove or restrict access to unused legacy, or test endpoints
+- Remove obsolete or unused entries from sitemap files.
-- Ensure administrative and sensitive functionality requires authentication
+- Serve minimal or generic metafile content where possible
-- Regurlarly audit indexed content using search engine queries
+- Regurlarly review metafiles as part of deployment and security reviews.

-Mitigation controls should be validated to ensure sensitive resources remain inaccessible even if discovered.
+Mitigation must be validated by re-accessing metafiles and confirming the absence of sensitive desclosures.

 -----------